LOOSE-LIPS/loose-lips-2.0/src/routes/blog/autobodies-blind-summit-ledg010/index.md

 banner:
   - imported/autobodies-blind-summit-ledg010/image797.jpeg
 description: >-
-  From Stoogie Houzer&#39;s new project Autobodies, this track is a slow burner that gets more and more attractive as it develops.
-From Autobodies&#39;
-  Bodywork EP on Eddy Larkin.
-Out now on digital &#8211; Order: https://eddylarkin.bandcamp.com/album/bodywork https://soundcloud.com/eddylarkin https://soundcloud.com/stoogiehouzer [...]Read More...
+  From Stoogie Houzer's new project Autobodies, this track is a slow burner that gets more and more attractive as it develops.
+From Autobodies' Bodywork EP on Eddy Larkin.
+Out now on digital – Order: https://eddylarkin.bandcamp.com/album/bodywork https://soundcloud.com/eddylarkin https://soundcloud.com/stoogiehouzer [...]Read More...